polaris-rbx/Polaris/README.md

 2. Navigate into new folder `cd polaris`
 3. Run `npm install` in this repo
 4. Create your settings.json.
 Set `sync` to true
-5. Make sure your PostgreSQL database is running (or rethinkdb depending on version)
+5. Make sure your rethinkdb database is running
 6. Run it!

 ##  Setup / config